Water and Gods of Assyria

 Rescue Archaeology on the Assyrian canal and reliefs of Faida

-Started in 2019, Water and Gods in Assyria (Acqua e dei d'Assiria, ADA) is a project for research, preservation, protection and promotion aiming at saving the extraordinary archaeological Assyrian complex of Faida (Duhok, Autonomous Region of Kurdistan, Iraq) from destruction, as well as bringing it fully to light and promoting it.
-At about 20 km south from Duhok, at the foot of a calcareous hill, an Assyrian king (probably Sargon II, 720-705 BC) ordered to dig an almost 7 km long irrigation canal.
-On the rock constituting the eastern side of this canal at least ten bas-relief panels were engraved, representing the monarch at the extremity of a procession of seven statues of deities standing on bases laid on the back of symbolic animals.
+Water and Gods in Assyria (Acqua e dei d'Assiria, ADA) is a project for research, preservation, protection and promotion which commenced in 2019.
+The project is aimed at saving the extraordinary archaeological Assyrian complex of Faida (Duhok, Autonomous Region of Kurdistan, Iraq) from destruction, as well as bringing it fully to light and promoting it.
+At about 20 km south from Duhok, at the foot of a calcareous hill, an Assyrian king (probably Sargon II, 720-705 BC) ordered the digging of an almost 7 km long irrigation canal.
+On the rock constituting the eastern side of this canal, at least ten bas-relief panels were engraved representing the monarch at the extremity of a procession of seven statues of deities standing on bases laid on the back of symbolic animals.

-The group of reliefs currenlty discovered by the joint italian-kurdish mission of the University of Udine and the Directorate General of Antiquities of Duhok - and the ones which are surely still buried, waiting to be brought to life in the course of future excavation campaigns - represent an extraordinary complex of stone art realized for the political and religious celebration of the construction of the canal promoted by the Assyrian king.
+The group of reliefs currently discovered by the joint Italian-Kurdish mission of the University of Udine and the Directorate General of Antiquities of Duhok - and the ones which are certainly still buried, waiting to be brought to life in the course of future excavation campaigns - represent an extraordinary complex of stone art built for the political and religious celebration of the canal's construction, promoted by the Assyrian king.

 - Archaeological excavation

 - Protection and promotion of cultural heritage in post-conflict regions